tahaabukhari/OOP-Project-Cook-Booked/README.md

 Cook Booked! is a recipe management system programmed in C++ that allows users to create and store thier own recipes using a C++ compiler.
-It offers a super friendly and convinient User Interface and Data Storage
+It offers a super friendly and convinient User Interface with Data Storage

 Features:
 - User registration and login system